BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 Folders in this repository are organized as follows

-* csv_es - A node.js script (and Seneca.js microservice) that synchronizes an Elasticsearch index with the contents of an exported CSV file
+* src/csv_es - A node.js script (and Seneca.js microservice) that synchronizes an Elasticsearch index with the contents of an exported CSV file
-* csv_viewer - A javascript tool for rendering a CSV file in a searchable, filterable format
+* src/csv_viewer - A javascript tool for rendering a CSV file in a searchable, filterable format
-* dashboard - A Seneca.js microservice with an Express.js server that displays the current stte of the Collection Exporter
+* src.dashboard - A Seneca.js microservice with an Express.js server that displays the current state of the Collection Spelunker
-* iiif-image-processor - A node.js script (and Seneca.js microservice) that pulls images from TMS and exports tiled versions of those images to an Amazon s3 bucket
+* src/iiif-image-processor - A node.js script (and Seneca.js microservice) that pulls images from TMS and exports tiled versions of those images to an Amazon s3 bucket
-* py_csv_diff - A python script that can compute the difference between two CSV files
+* src/py_csv_diff - A python script that can compute the difference between two CSV files
-* scripts - Miscellaneous scripts
+* src/scripts - Miscellaneous scripts
-* tms_csv - A node.js script (and Seneca.js microservice) that pulls object data from TMS and outputs data in a CSV format
+* src/tms_csv - A node.js script (and Seneca.js microservice) that pulls object data from TMS and outputs data in a CSV format
 * util - Shared javascript utilities

-Wherever possible each layer is only aware of the layers immediately following or proceeding them.

-## Source of truth (TMS)

-TMS is considered to be the source of truth for all collections data.
-The Collection Exporter is assumed to be a read-only reflection of the data.

-## Export (TMS-API)

-The TMS API is considered to be the primary or default means of exporting data from TMS.
-The scope of the export tools is limited to communicating with the "source of truth" and generating data-model compliant static files (discussed below).

-The Collection Exporter export tools are written in JavaScript/Node.js.
-This was chosen to provide a working utility for easy introspection, experimentation and extending.

 ## Data model

-Until, or unless, there is a compelling reason to do otherwise the data model will assume a standard rows and columns (CSV) format.
-Columns with multiple values will be encoded as delimiter-separated values.
-This includes complex hierarchical data or collection-specific details that augment the default data model (discussed below).
+The Barnes Collection has the following keys.
 The data model itself is limited by design, and exposes the following Barnes-specific properties [TMS field name in brackets]:

 * id [id]
 * Artist/Maker [people]